partigabor/csr-and-esg-index-construction/README.md

 * Check for documents with missing data (xml tree errors)
 * Check for documents that are not in UTF-8 character encoding.
 * Check for documents too large.
-* Deprecation warnings can be ignored.
+* Deprecation warnings can be ignored for now.

 ### 3. Find results in the `outputs/scores` folder.